imagej/imagej.github.io/_pages/downloads.md

 # Installation

 {% include avoidprogramfiles%}
- ImageJ is distributed as a [portable application](wikipedia:Portable_application).
+ImageJ is distributed as a {% include wikipedia title='Portable application' text='portable application' %}.
 That means that you do not have to run an installer; just download, unpack and start it.

 # Troubleshooting